For more information or to register, contact:

 This course offers a close examination of the spiritual theology of St. Francis de Sales, with an emphasis on the practicality of his teaching about the pursuit of holiness for the laity.
 The course will be built around a careful reading of the Introduction to the Devout Life, which will be supplemented with passages from de Sales’ letters, his Treatise on the Love of God, and selections from the writings of other spiritual masters, including the Carmelite Doctors and St. Thomas Aquinas.

-Dr. John Mortensen is the President of the Aquinas Institute (www.theaquinasinstitute.org) and Associate Professor of Theology and Philosophy at Wyoming Catholic College.
+Dr. John Mortensen is the President of the Aquinas Institute in Green Bay, Wisconsin, and Visiting Professor of Theology for the Augustine Institute.